chihina/othello-game-python/README.md

 # Othello-game-python
 This is a othello game.
 It is written by python.
-You can play it
+You can play it bellow command
 ```
-python game.py --
+python game.py
 ```